- Implement Nutrient Reduction Action Strategy

 The Scientific and Technical Advisory Committee (STAC) represents a balance of scientific disciplines with expertise in the following areas: nutrients/toxicities; transport and fate, including modeling; ecological and human health effects; and living resources.
 Click here for more information

 Fishery Advisory Committee

 The development of the Coastal Fisheries Advisory Committee is identified in the Comprehensive Conservation Management Plan for Maryland's Coastal Bays and also recommend by the Department's Coastal Bays Water-Use Management Plan Workgroup.
 The Coastal Fishery Advisory Committee serves to advise the Department of Natural Resources on coastal fisheries related issues.

 Citizens Advisory Committee

-Membership will include representation from a broad spectrum of major resources groups such as citizens councils, business, farming, fishing, industry, recreational users and environmental citizens groups.
-The Citizens Advisory Committe, CAC, will play a dual role by providing the Maryland Coastal Bays Program with valuable input from citizens and communicating the process and progress of the Program to the public.
+Membership includes representation from a broad spectrum of major resources groups such as citizens councils, business, farming, fishing, industry, recreational users and environmental citizens groups.
+The Citizens Advisory Committee, CAC, plays a dual role by providing the Maryland Coastal Bays Program with valuable input from citizens and communicating the process and progress of the Program to the public.

 Diversity Advisory Committee

 Diversity Advisory Committee (DAC) will review efforts to engage minorities in all aspects of the program and make recommendations to the Board of Directors and the Policy Committee on ways to enhance the level of participation as it relates to environmental awareness, career and job training, stewardship and involvement, implementation of actions in the Coastal Bays Comprehensive Conservation and Management Plan (CCMP).
 In addition the committee will work to engage the minority community so they can help address environmental needs in the area.